Twiggieedev/The-Comprehensive-Guide-to-the-Google-Gen-AI-JavaScript-SDK-google-genai-/﻿The Comprehensive Guide to the Google G.md

 The connect method typically requires:
  * model: The model ID supporting the Live API (often an experimental version).
- * config: A configuration object (LiveConnectConfig or similar) specifying session parameters :
+ * config: A configuration object (LiveConnectConfig or similar) specifying session parameters:
    * responseModalities: An array indicating desired output types ('TEXT', 'AUDIO').
    * systemInstruction: Initial guidance for the model.
    * tools: Function declarations, code execution, or search tools.